INFORMATION TECHNOLOGY SERVICE MANAGEMENT (ITSM) PLATFORM

 Incident & Service Request Management/Resolution

-Service Request Management records and fulfill requests while Incident Management process logs, investigates, diagnoses, and resolves incidents.
+Service Request Management records and fulfills requests while Incident Management process logs, investigates, diagnoses, and resolves incidents.
 Incidents can be submitted from Service Desk interactions, opened by support staff, or automatically detected and reported by event monitoring tools.
 Service Requests are requested from customers, suppliers, and staff via tickets or service orders.
 The process includes all necessary steps to log, record, and fulfill/resolve Service Requests and Incidents, including any necessary escalations or reassignments.
 The service desk initially records and assigns incidents and service request to the appropriate support area at AST.
-The scope for this process will include all services provided to our customers as defined by our Service Level Agreements.
+The scope for this process will include all services provided to the customers as defined by the Service Level Agreements.

 Problem Management is the process responsible for managing the lifecycle of all problems.
 The primary objectives of Problem Management are to prevent problems and resulting incidents from happening, to eliminate recurring incidents, and to minimize the impact of incidents that cannot be prevented.

-The service desk functions as the entry point for all incidents and service requests that come into AST from customers, vendors, staff, and alerting.
-The service desk processes these tickets to assign to the appropriate sections within AST and escalates tickets appropriately.
-The service desk also monitors overall performance of tickets to make sure they are being processed correctly within the agency.
+The Service Desk functions as the entry point for all incidents and service requests that come into AST from customers, vendors, staff, and alerting.
+The Service Desk processes these tickets to assign to the appropriate sections within AST and escalates tickets appropriately.
+The Service Desk also monitors overall performance of tickets to make sure they are being processed correctly within the agency.
 Example monitoring includes unacknowledged tasks, resolved but not closed tickets with customer response, etc.